Shrinkage Estimation for the Diagonal Multivariate Exponential Families: Introduction

 \section{Introduction}

-Shrinkage estimators have been studied widely in statistics and have profound impact in many applications.
-In 1956, Stein proved that in the case of the multivariate normal distribution on $p$-dimensional Euclidean space, $\mathbb{R}^p$, with $p\geq 3$, there exists a class of estimators of the population mean that dominates the sample mean under squared error loss.
+Shrinkage estimators have been studied widely in statistics and have profound impact in many applications. \cite{stein1956} proved that in the case of the multivariate normal distribution on $p$-dimensional Euclidean space, $\mathbb{R}^p$, with $p\geq 3$, there exist estimators of the population mean that dominate the sample mean under squared error loss.
 Subsequently, an explicit formula for such an estimator was given by \cite{james1961}.
-These results gave rise to {\it shrinkage estimation}, a novel approach to improved estimation of the mean.
+These results gave rise to {\it shrinkage estimation}, a novel approach to improved estimation of the mean, and to a broad shrinkage estimation literature for many distributions, inferential problems, and loss functions.
+We refer to the monographs of \cite{MR606011}, \cite{MR1051420}, and \cite{MR0483199} for many aspects of the literature.